 Great Rift Valley Lakes

 Stretching from northern Mozambique all the way to Lebanon, a divergent tectonic plate has created some of Africa’s most spectacular lakes and mountains.
 In Kenya Lake Turkana in the north is famous for the world’s largest Nile crocodile population, Lake Naivasha is known for its stunning sunsets and the pink hued Lake Magadi is sought out by many adventurers.
 A visit to Lake Nakuru not only shows off the huge number of bright pink flamingos on the lake (sometimes estimated at over 1 million) but the surrounding savannah is the home of relocated Eastern Black Rhinos as well as Southern White Rhinos.
 Lake Baringo has exceptionally high numbers of lesser flamingo and is a bird watcher’s paradise.
-The small Lake Bogoria is also a highlight for its bird life, but is especially well known for its large geysers which shoot water high into the air on a regular basis.
+The small Lake Bogoria is also a highlight for its bird life, but is especially well known for its large geysers which shoot water high into the air.

 Stunning azure waters, long white beaches and palm trees swaying in the wind await anyone visiting the Kenyan coast.
 Along the southern coast, Mombasa is a bustling city with lots of culture and old buildings.
 Visit Malindi 120 km northeast of Mombasa to see the Pillar of Vasco da Gama to commemorate his visit in 1498, see the ruins of Mnarani in Kilifi and further up the coast see the Lamu Fort built by the Sultan of Pate in the early 1800s.
 The town of Watamu, 105 km north of Mombasa, is also highly recommended for its Marine Park, which is considered one of the top diving spots on the Kenyan coast.